damassi/learn-vim/README.md

 (And one last parting thought)
 ------------------------------

 Try to learn a new language or framework while also learning Vim.
 When I started at my most recent job I was tasked with learning Rails.
 From previous quick-learning experience which didn't seem to stick, I realized that if I didn't really know my editor -- and really, couldn't even type -- I also couldn't touch-type text off of tutorials or out of books.
 It forced me to really look and try to understand what I *doing*, since the doing was no longer being accomplished by automatic-memory.
 And so far, the experiment has been remarkably productive in ways I couldn't even imagine.
-I feel like this is THE way to learn a new language.
+I feel like this is **the** way to learn a new language.
+Too bad it can only happen once :/

 ---